montagejs/collectionsjs.com/method/add-before-map-change-listener.md

 ---

-Adds a listener for when map entries are created, deleted, or updated.
+Adds a listener for before map entries are created, deleted, or updated.

 ---